kallisons/MicrobeReminModel_v1.0/README.md

 ---------
 Folders
 ---------
+**Analysis** - Results from the optimal exoenzyme production analysis are saved to this folder.

 **Graphs** -  Graphs of the model output plotted using R are saved to this folder.

 **Input** -  The 1-dimensional (MRM1D) configuration of the model requires two input files with environmental data.
 One input file has particulate organic carbon flux at the base of the euphotic zone for each time step.
 Another input file has a long-term average vertical profiles of temperature, salinity, density, and semi-labile dissolved organic carbon.